makimbell/whatfivethings/README.md

 #### Disclaimer
 This website uses Amazon referral links.
 If an item is purchased through the user's Amazon session through my website, I will receive a small portion of the value of that purchase.
 Please consider supporting this project in that way if you are planning on making an Amazon purchase.

+**Because of the referral links and Amazon images, you may need to disable your ad blocker in order to see the product images.**

 #### Hosted Website
 The website is also hosted at the below address (however, this may not be the most up-to-date version.
 The Github version will be the most recent version):